PROBABILITY AND STATISTICS - 2024/5

 Thus, the summative assessment for this module consists of:

-One in-semester test taken during the semester; worth 25% of module mark.
+One in-semester test taken during the semester, worth 25% of the module mark, corresponds to Learning Outcomes 1, 2, 3.

 C - Cognitive/analytical